 The Medical Assistant/Laboratory Assistant program is designed to assist students in gaining the necessary skills to be competent in data processing operations, records management, medical billing, medical coding, and certain non-invasive clinical procedures necessary to work in today's medical environment as a medical assistant.
 Program graduates will develop the knowledge and skills in the areas of medical administrative duties (recording vital signs, medical histories, arranging for hospital admission and laboratory services, purchasing supplies, billing, and bookkeeping), certain clinical duties such as preparation of laboratory specimens, disposing of contaminated specimens, sterilizing medical instruments, preparing patients for examination; delivering patient instruction, authorizing drug refills as directed, telephoning prescriptions to the pharmacy.
-Additionally, successful graduates will be eligible to become a medical assistant, medical coding specialist, or a medical assistant in a doctor's office or dental office; or a public or private health care facility; or in a clinical laboratory.
+Additionally, successful graduates will be proficient in customer services skills, business correspondence, and computer skills.
+Program graduates will be eligible to become a medical assistant, medical coding specialist, or a medical assistant in a doctor's office or dental office; or a public or private health care facility; or in a clinical laboratory.